Aotearoa New Zealand Centre for Indigenous Peoples and the Law

 Te Rākau Ture visits secondary school and community groups on annual haerenga to encourage Māori to consider tertiary education.

-Jess is the Part I Māori law student mentor and is completing her final year of a BA/LLB (Hons) in 2018.
-In this role Jess provides academic and pastoral care to Part I Māori law students.
+Kathryn is the Part I Māori law student mentor.
+In this role Kathryn provides academic and pastoral care to Part I Māori law students.
 This includes organising wānanga, advising students on questions relating to their law degree and the undergraduate targeted admissions scheme and providing study skills.